 Complete Intelligence Process – The Global Cognitive System

-We have intentionally designed an integrated global model to ensure that actions in one market, country or sector of the economy are reflected elsewhere in markets, industries and the global economy.
-We test more than 1 million functions against the historical data series in each forecasted asset.
-These functions include the following data:
+We have designed our integrated global model to ensure that actions in one market, country or sector of the economy are reflected elsewhere in markets, industries and the global economy.
+These functions include, but are not limited to the following data:

 - International Trade

 - Economic Indicators